siyelo/blog/source/_posts/2010-01-10-design-chunking-with-scrum.markdown

 title: "Design Chunking with Scrum"
 date: 2010-01-10 17:55:19
 comments: true
-categories:
+categories: UX
 author: Glenn Roberts
 ---

 I stumbled across a [great article](http://www.nomad8.com/files/b577d3dbe4a561a9b0f9f7ac2c27eda3-0.php) which outlines how to deal with User-Experience/graphic design in the context of an agile project.

 The problem: coming up with a consistent user interface design across a website while working iteratively and incrementally.